ulfschneider/afova/README.md

 afova does not come with any CSS styles.
 The following CSS class names are assigned during validation processing or can be used to activate afova functionality:

-`:invalid`
-: Every invalid control can be styled with the `:invalid` selector.
+- `:invalid` Every invalid control can be styled with the `:invalid` selector.

-`.afova-context`
-: afova searches for a context for every validated input control.
-: By default this is the `label` element wrapping the control. afova assigns the CSS class `afova-context` to the context element.
-: You can decide to use a different wrapping context by assigning the `afova-context` class yourself, which can make sense for fieldsets of
-: radio buttons or checkboxes.
+- `.afova-context` afova searches for a context for every validated input control.
+By default this is the `label` element wrapping the control. afova assigns the CSS class `afova-context` to the context element.
+You can decide to use a different wrapping context by assigning the `afova-context` class yourself, which can make sense for fieldsets of radio buttons or checkboxes.

-`.afova-group`
-: The CSS class `afova-group` can be used to bundle constraint violation messages in front of a group of input controls.
-: A good use case are radio buttons or checkboxes that belong together.
-In that case the controls should be wrapped into a `div`
-: with the CSS classs `afova-group` group assigned.
+- `.afova-group` The CSS class `afova-group` can be used to bundle constraint violation messages in front of a group of input controls.
+A good use case are radio buttons or checkboxes that belong together.
+In that case the controls should be wrapped into a `div` with the CSS classs `afova-group` group assigned.

-`.afova-active`
-: A context with an invalid input control has the CSS class `afova-active` assigned to it.
+- `.afova-active` A context with an invalid input control has the CSS class `afova-active` assigned to it.
 The class is removed once the control becomes valid again.

-`.afova-message-container`
-: When an input control becomes invalid because of a constraint violation, a container for violation messages is inserted right before the control.
-: The container will have the CSS class `afova-message-container`.
-: Once the input control becomes valid again, the message container is removed.
+- `.afova-message-container` When an input control becomes invalid because of a constraint violation, a container for violation messages is inserted right before the control.
+The container will have the CSS class afova-message-container`.
+Once the input control becomes valid again, the message container is removed.

-`.afova-message`
-: Each violation message inside of the message container has the CSS class `afova-message` assigned to it.
+- `.afova-message` Each violation message inside of the message container has the CSS class `afova-message` assigned to it.

-`.afova-control`
-: Every input control validated by afova has the CSS class `afova-control` assigned to it.
+- `.afova-control` Every input control validated by afova has the CSS class `afova-control` assigned to it.

-`.afova-form-message-container`
-: Define a collector for all constraint violation messages of a form by assigning the CSS class `afova-form-message-container`.
+- `.afova-form-message-container` Define a collector for all constraint violation messages of a form by assigning the CSS class `afova-form-message-container`.

-`.afova-label`
-: The message collector will show the control´s label together with the constrain violation message.
+- `.afova-label` The message collector will show the control´s label together with the constrain violation message.
 By default the label text is the text content of the `label` element.
 To have more control over what text is shown in the collector, assign the class `afova-label` to any text content along with the validated control.

-`.afova-message-label`
-: The label information inside of the message collector will have the CSS class `afova-message-label` assigned to it.
+- `.afova-message-label` The label information inside of the message collector will have the CSS class `afova-message-label` assigned to it.

 ## Accessibility

-`id`
-: Every input control observed by afova will get an `id` assigned if it doesn´t have one.
+- `id` Every input control observed by afova will get an `id` assigned if it doesn´t have one.

-`for`
-: When a wrapping label of an input control does not have the `for` attribute pointing to the `id` of the control, the `for` attribute will be assigned by afova.
+- `for` When a wrapping label of an input control does not have the `for` attribute pointing to the `id` of the control, the `for` attribute will be assigned by afova.

-`aria-invalid`
-: An invalid control has the attribute `aria-invalid` assigned to it.
+- `aria-invalid` An invalid control has the attribute `aria-invalid` assigned to it.

-`aria-errormessage`
-: An invalid control has the attribute `aria-errormessage` pointing to the `id` of the associated message container.
+- `aria-errormessage` An invalid control has the attribute `aria-errormessage` pointing to the `id` of the associated message container.